| HUNTING |

 has been converted into a hiking base camp sleeping 15 and is complete with flush

 toilet and hot shower.
-The Bushman's Loop Trail with numerous rock art
+The Bushman's Loop Trail has numerous rock art

-shelters is now complete and the Old Railway Trail with every bridge and culvert
+shelters.
+The Old Railway Trail has a number of ruins, with every bridge and culvert

 |